 On This Day December 26

-1921 – Entertainer Steve Allen, the first host of NBC’s “The Tonight Show,” is born in New York.
-He enjoys more than five decades as a prolific comedian, composer, actor, author and TV host until his death on October 30, 2000, at the age of 78.
+1921 – Entertainer Steve Allen, first host of NBC’s “The Tonight Show,” who was a prolific comedian, composer, actor, author and TV host during a nearly five-decade career (d.
+2000)

 1966 – Kwanzaa is observed for the first time.
 The seven-day holiday with strong African roots was designed by Dr. Maulana Karenga, the chair of Black Studies at California State University at Long Beach, as a celebration of African American family, community and culture.

 1972 – Harry S. Truman, the 33rd U.S. president, dies in Independence, Missouri at the age of 88.

 1973 – “The Exorcist” opens in movie theaters across the U.S., terrifying audiences and establishing a new standard for the horror genre.
 Based on William Peter Blatty’s 1971 novel of the same name, the Oscar- and Golden Globe-winning movie is about a girl, played by Linda Blair, that is possessed by an evil spirit.

 1974 – Cancer claims the life of beloved comedian Jack Benny at the age of 80.

 1982 – TIME magazine breaks from tradition when the magazine’s editors replace the annual “Man of the Year” cover story with “Machine of the Year” and profile the personal computer.

 1996 – Six-year-old beauty queen JonBenét Ramsey is found beaten and strangled in the basement of her family’s Boulder, Colorado home.
 Her murder becomes the focus one of most intensive and publicized police investigations in U.S. history and remains unsolved to this day.